Plotting Different Geometries with AlgebraOfGraphics.jl

 colorrange = automatic — The values representing the start and end points of colormap.

-direction = :y — Controls the direction of the bars, can be :y (vertical) or :x (horizontal).
+direction = :y — Controls the direction of the bars. can be :y (height is vertical) or :x (height is horizontal).

 fillto = automatic — Controls the baseline of the bars.
 This is zero in the default automatic case unless the barplot is in a log-scaled Axis.
 With a log scale, the automatic default is half the minimum value because zero is an invalid value for a log scale.